-This list is by no means comprehensive.
-These are simply the experiences that we think are the best Australian indigenous travel experiences out of dozens we have done over the years.
+This guide is by no means a comprehensive list of Australian Aboriginal tours.
+These are simply the experiences that we think are the best Australian indigenous travel experiences out of dozens that we have done over the years.

 Kakadu Tourism, Northern Territory

-Learn all about the wildlife, birdlife and wetlands of the Kakadu World Heritage Area from an indigenous perspective on this wonderful Yellow Water billabong cruise.
+Learn all about the wildlife, birdlife and wetlands of the Kakadu World Heritage Area from an Aboriginal perspective on this wonderful Yellow Water billabong cruise, one of the best Australian indigenous travel experiences we’ve done in the Top End.
 We recommend the final late afternoon cruise for the magic light.
-They also run 4WD tours to lush waterfalls, swimming holes and spectacular escarpments that include a visit the Warradjan Cultural Centre to learn about the culture of the Bininj people through interactive exhibitions.
+Also offered are 4WD tours to lush waterfalls, swimming holes and spectacular escarpments that include a visit the Warradjan Cultural Centre to learn about the culture of the Bininj people through interactive exhibitions.
 The nearest accommodation is at the 4-star crocodile shaped Mercure Kakadu Hotel or you can camp, caravan or stay in basic units at Cooinda Campground.

 Kakadu Cultural Tours, Northern Territory

-Through Kakadu Cultural Tours, the indigenous guides of the Djabulukgu Association offer enriching experiences in Kakadu and Arnhem Land, including the informative yet very relaxing Guluyambi Cultural Cruises and the Arnhemlander Cultural and Heritage Tour.
+Through Kakadu Cultural Tours, the indigenous guides of the Djabulukgu Association offer more of the best Australian indigenous travel experiences in Kakadu and Arnhem Land, including the informative yet very relaxing Guluyambi Cultural Cruises and the enriching Arnhemlander Cultural and Heritage Tour.
 The experiences delve into the life of the river and surrounding environment and how it changes with the seasons, the waterway’s incredible food chain, fauna and flora, and their many traditional uses, along with bush survival skills.
-Your closest accommodation for these experiences is in tented cabins at Hawk Dreaming Wilderness Lodge, near Ubirr.
+Your closest accommodation for tours is in tented cabins at Hawk Dreaming Wilderness Lodge, near Ubirr.

 Lord’s Kakadu and Arnhemland Safaris, Northern Territory

 While Sab Lord is undoubtedly one of Australia’s finest guides, we like to think of him as a facilitator as much as a guide, as this experience of Kakadu and Arnhem Land wouldn’t be what it is without Sab.
 Whilst not Aboriginal, Sab was raised in Kakadu, speaks the local languages, and has gone through secret ceremonies he can’t speak about.
 He has access to Aboriginal communities because of his lifelong friendships with the local people.
-On his private 4WD tours, departing from Darwin to Kakadu National Park and Arnhem Land, you’ll discover magnificent landscapes and learn bush skills with Sab then once in Arnhem Land you’ll hike up Injalak Hill with a local artist (above) to see ancient rock art before visiting the art centre to watch artists at work.
-This is easily one of the Best Australian Indigenous Travel Experiences even if the host is not indigenous.
+On his private 4WD tours, departing from Darwin to Kakadu National Park and Arnhem Land, you’ll discover magnificent landscapes and learn bush skills with Sab then once in Arnhem Land you’ll hike up Injalak Hill with a local Aboriginal artist (above) to see ancient rock art before visiting the art centre to watch indigenous artists at work.
+This is easily one of the best Australian indigenous travel experiences even if the host is not indigenous.

 Nitmiluk Tours, Katherine